 After the vinegar has done its job, you can move on to actually scrubbing the inside of the tank.
 However, make sure you wear rubber gloves.
 Use a disinfectant cleaner and spray it along the walls of the tank.
 Make sure you don’t spray it on the metal parts, as this could lead to corrosion.
 For example, bleach is really corrosive.

 Generally speaking, you should allow the disinfectant to do its job for roughly 15 minutes or so.
 But, to be on the safe side, you should check the manufacturer’s recommendations on this.

 Now it’s time to do the actual cleaning of the toilet tank.
 We advise you to get a new scrub brush.
 Check out our toilet brush reviews for top-rated models.
 Otherwise, if you use an old brush, you’ll just add other germs to the tank, which is the last thing you want, isn’t it?
 As for the size of the toilet brush, it should be a narrow, long scrub brush, featuring medium-to-firm bristles.
 The shape should allow you to reach the corners of the tank so that you can do a thorough job.

 Essentially, make sure you scrub all the corners, around the fixtures, so that you get rid of all the buildup and grime.
 If necessary, you might consider adding more of that cleaning solution.

 Officially, the cleaning part of the tank is over.
 Now you should move on to rinsing the disinfectant.
 Preferably, you should soak a sponge with warm water, and use it for wiping the interior of the tank.

-To conclude, all types of toilets – comfort height toilets, corner toilets, etc. – require adequate cleaning practices.
+To conclude, all types of toilets, the top-rated comfort height toilets, top-notch bidet toilets, etc, require adequate cleaning practices.
 One of them is to keep the tank clean.
 So, make sure you don’t overlook this if you want to ensure that your toilet functions accordingly.